dburr/scsi2sd_to_hda/README.md

 # scsi2sd_to_hda
-Utility for converting SCSI2SD images to .HDA files (for use with RASCSI and BlueSCSI)
+A utility for converting SCSI2SD images to .HDA files (compatible with RASCSI and BlueSCSI)